 The laser ablation unit used was a New Wave Research NWR-193 system (ESI, USA) equipped with an excimer argon-fluoride laser emitting a nanosecond laser pulse with a wavelength of 193 nm.
 An approximately 1 m length of Tygon® tubing (i.d.
 3 mm) connected the laser ablation unit to an Agilent Technologies 8800 ICP-MS. The instrument was fitted with an ‘s’ lens system for enhanced sensitivity.
 The system was tuned daily for sensitivity using NIST SRM 612 (trace elements in glass).
 Polyatomic oxide interference was evaluated and minimized by monitoring the Th+/ThO+ (m/z 232/248) ratio.
 Typical oxide formation was consistently under 0.3%.
 The NIST SRM 612 glass standard was run every day to tune the instrument and multiple times during the day to check for signal stability.
 Ca was also used as an internal standard to account for variation in the mineral content of teeth and any signal drift between runs.

-.
+Using the laser we sampled 30 sampling points in primary dentine and 10 sampling points in secondary dentine.
 Data were analyzed as 55Mn:43Ca ratios to control for any variations in mineral content within a tooth and between samples.
 The limit of detection (LOD) was 0.001 55Mn:43Ca.

-Genetic analysis
+2.3 Genetic analysis